 Reserves Calculation To determine the amount of reserves, the monthly housing expense for the subject loan (also known as PITIA) is calculated, which is the sum of the: Principal and interest.
 Hazard and flood insurance premiums.
 Real estate taxes, ground rent.
 Special assessments, any owners' association dues (including utility charges that are attributable to the common areas but excluding any utility charges that apply to the individual unit).
-Monthly co-op corporation fee (less the pro rata share of the master utility charges for servicing individual units that is attributable to the borrower's Unacceptable Reserves charges for servicing individual units that is attributable to the borrower's unit).
-In addition to the unacceptable source of assets previously listed, the following cannot be counted as part of the borrower's reserves: • Gift funds. • Cash proceeds from a cash out refinance transaction. • Proceeds from a home equity loan or line of credit, bridge loan or cash out from any other property. • Deferred compensation. • Funds that have not vested.
+Monthly co-op corporation fee (less the pro rata share of the master utility charges for servicing individual units that is attributable to the borrower's unit).
+Unacceptable Reserves In addition to the unacceptable source of assets previously listed, the following cannot be counted as part of the borrower's reserves: • Gift funds. • Cash proceeds from a cash out refinance transaction. • Proceeds from a home equity loan or line of credit, bridge loan or cash out from any other property. • Deferred compensation. • Funds that have not vested.